Frequently Asked Questions (FAQs)

 What types of play options are available for my dog?

 If your dog enjoys pack play, we offer several different package options!
 Please visit our boarding page here to learn more about our package play options.

 What is medically necessary for my dog to board, play, or be groomed?

-Dogs must be up-to-date on their rabies, distemper, and bordetella vaccines, as well as have a negative fecal sample result.
+Dogs must be up-to-date on their rabies and distemper vaccines.
+We also recommend bordetella vaccines, as well as have a negative fecal sample result.
 Exceptions and waivers are available on a case-by-case basis.

 Can my dog play with other dogs?